d1by/steamwallethistory/README.md

 Limitations:
 * Does not work when more than one currency is involved.
 * Excludes external funds.
 To find external funds, go to https://help.steampowered.com/en/accountdata/AccountSpend
+* Issues when commas are involved
+* sometimes decides to stop working, i still have no clue why. i'll edit this when i figure it out

 Instructions: